 The perfect way of knowing where to start is to know what tools and cleaning supplies you’re going to need to tackle this task.
 Depending on how dirty your toilet is, you’re going to need a range of different products of varying strengths.
 The main tool that most people think of will be the toilet brush and a plunger.

 These are vital if you want to avoid putting your hand in your toilet as much as possible, which brings us to your next tool – gloves.
 These are vital at keeping your hands clean and free from bacteria and other harmful germs.

-You’ll need a decent surface cleaner to give your toilet that sparkling finish after you’ve finished with all of the nitty-gritty work in-between, which can come in a range of different scents and strengths to suit your needs.
+You’ll need a decent surface cleaner to give your toilet that sparkling finish after you’ve finished with all of the nitty-gritty work in between, which can come in a range of different scents and strengths to suit your needs.

-On top of this, you’ll need some bleach to soak the linings of the toilet and to remove grime and debris that may be left at the bottom.
+On top of this, you’ll need some bleach to soak the linings of the toilet and remove the grime and debris that may be left at the bottom.
 Scrub sponges and disinfectant spray are also very handy.